dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 All credit to [Mr. Kukks](https://nostr.directory/p/MrKukks), who is now officially out of time to implement it himself.
-(I promised him not to talk about it for a couple of weeks so he could go ahead and implement it, but he was preoccupied with [improving everyone\'s privacy](https://nitter.at/MrKukks/status/1630221270246719489), which is very important, too, of course!
-In any case, I\'m sorry, Kukks, but your time is up! 😅)
+(I promised him not to talk about it for a couple of weeks so he could go ahead and implement it, but he was preoccupied with [improving everyone's privacy](https://nitter.at/MrKukks/status/1630221270246719489), which is very important, too, of course!
+In any case, I'm sorry, Kukks, but your time is up! 😅)

 ### Lightning Prisms {#Lightning-Prisms}

-A Lightning Prism is a construct that allows for \"lightning address value split workflows,\" to quote the originator.
+A Lightning Prism is a construct that allows for "lightning address value split workflows," to quote the originator.

-Here\'s the gist of it:
+Here's the gist of it:

 - A prism is identified by a lightning address
 - A prism has one or multiple recipients
 - Another prism can be one of the recipients
 - Splits are defined programmatically

 This simple construct allows for all kinds of use cases and can be implemented on the application layer without any changes to Bitcoin or